soothsayerdev/CineMundo/README.md

-Sure!
-Here is the professional README in English, with all emojis removed.

 CineMundo Project
 Project Overview
 CineMundo is a comprehensive web platform for selling movie tickets, developed as a school project.
 The application is designed to be intuitive and functional, allowing users to view showtimes, get detailed information about films, and securely purchase tickets.